oOperaho/oOperaho/README.md

 → Feel free to contact to me, here's [my gmail.](https://emanuelllevi7770@gmail.com) My Discord is open too: **Oрегано#6265**.

-→ _I can accept any job, help and project to work for now, to increase my experience: [My LinkedIn.](https://www.linkedin.com/in/emanuel-levi-934a861a8/)_
+→ _I can accept any job, help or project to work for now, to increase my experience: [My LinkedIn.](https://www.linkedin.com/in/emanuel-levi-934a861a8/)_

 <h4 align= "center" >• Specifications •</h4>